Keeping good employees is vital to your company's success. Good employees help drive and grow your business.

 Talented people are quick to spot poor leadership and may put up with it for a time, but not forever.

-If their manager isn't encouraging, tolerates poor performance, is a nit-picker, or takes all the credit, then you can be assured they will be looking around at their options.
+If their manager isn't encouraging, is a nit-picker, takes all the credit, or tolerates poor performance, then you can be assured your top employee will start looking for a change.

 Everyone likes to feel part of something bigger.
-If your talented people are not motivated by the company culture and mission, they won't want to be part of the team.
+If your people are not motivated by the company culture and mission, they won't want to be part of the team for long.

-If your key staff feel you have a culture that doesn’t appreciate employees, fosters inequality or discrimination, puts profits over people, or has excessive hierarchy, they may well look for somewhere else to work.
+If your key staff feel you have a culture that doesn’t appreciate people, fosters inequality or discrimination, puts profits over well-being, or has excessive hierarchy, they may well look for somewhere else to work.

-Take the time to understand your employees’ points of view, what they care about and just as importantly, what they won't stand for.
-Then actively work to create a culture that respects those views.
+Hiring people who are a good fit for the culture is vital, as is taking the time to understand employees’ points of view, what they care about and just as importantly, what they won't stand for.

 Your star performers want to achieve, that’s one of the reasons they are stars.
 They want their work to be meaningful, both personally and for the good of the company.